hilton/hilton.github.com/presentations/naming-guidelines.md

 A good name helps a future reader of code to quickly understand what a value means, thus making code more readable and easier to understand.

 However, programmers don’t always try write code to be maintainable, and when they do they typically find it difficult to achieve.
+The very idea of ‘maintenance’ lacks a common industry definition that doesn’t assume a specific (usually waterfall) software development method or software services business model.
+Similarly, software developers do not have a clear definition of ‘maintainability’, and instead focus on proxies such as code comprehension and their ability to discover and correct code errors.
+These related measures reduce ‘maintainability’ to ‘readability’.

-Readability requires good naming, because bad names obscure intent.
+Readability requires good naming, because bad names obscure the programmer’s intent.
+We claim, above, that naming affects programmers’ ability to read and understand source code.
 Unfortunately, programmers struggle to write readable code because they struggle to avoid using bad names.
 Naming guidelines aim to help programmers identify and avoid bad names, and to guide programmers towards good names.

 <!-- not sure what to do with these, maybe better to leave maintenance out of it for now and focus on names?
 Then later in the paper in the conclusion we can revisit the broader impact. --->

-Naming guidelines ultimately aim to help programmers write more maintainable code, and to reduce the cost and difficulty of software development.
+We see naming guidelines as a means to help programmers write more maintainable code, and to reduce the cost and difficulty of software development.
-Crucially, these benefits apply to all software development, not just long-term maintenance of legacy systems.
+Crucially, these benefits potentially apply to all software development, not just long-term maintenance of legacy systems.

 ## Existing guidelines

 In my experience, professional software developers don’t use explicit naming guidelines extensively.
-The few written coding standards I’ve seen limit their guidelines to formatting and name length, but offer little to clarify the difference between good names and bad names.
+The few written coding standards in common use, such as \[[6](#references)\], limit their guidelines to formatting and name length, but offer little to clarify the difference between good names and bad names.

-Books for software developers sometimes include a section on naming.
+Some books for software developers include a section on naming.
 _Code Complete_ \[[4](#references)\] includes a 30-page chapter on _The Power of Data Names_.
 This includes fourteen guidelines for how to write better names, a discussion of various naming conventions, a list of eleven naming smells and a checklist that summarises these guidelines.
 For this chapter alone, I recommend that every professional programmer own a copy of this book.